Branching Brownian motion in an expanding ball and application to the mild obstacle problem: Main Results

+Theorem~\ref{thm2} is called a SLLN for BBM among mild obstacles, because it says that with $P^\omega$-probability one, the total mass of BBM among mild obstacles grows as its expectation as $t\rightarrow\infty$.
+The reason why it is called a \emph{quenched} SLLN is that it holds on a set of full $\mathbb{P}$-measure.

+It would be difficult to obtain any finer result than the one in Theorem~\ref{thm2} for the following reason.
+The expected value formula in \eqref{eqexp} comes from a `one-particle picture' along with the many-to-one formula for spatial branching processes (see, for instance \cite[Lemma 1]{GHK2022}), where the one-particle picture gives the quenched asymptotic behavior as $t\to\infty$ of the survival probability of a single Brownian motion among soft Poissonian obstacles with killing function $W(\cdot)=(\beta_2-\beta_1)\mathbbm{1}_{B(0,a)}(\cdot)$ (except that $W$ is not summed up on overlapping balls).
+This quenched result is known from Sznitman's celebrated work \cite[Theorem 2.6]{S1993}, and says that the aforementioned large-time survival probability decays as

+on a set of full $\mathbb{P}$-measure.
+To the best of our knowledge, a lower order correction to this result that accounts for the $o(1)$ term above, has not been obtained.
+Therefore, a finer result on even $E^\omega[N_t]$ seems far from trivial. \end{remark}

-The first main result gives the large-time asymptotic behavior of the probability that the mass of BBM inside a subdiffusively expanding ball $B=(B_t)_{t\geq 0}$ with killing at the boundary of the ball, is atypically small.
+Our second main result gives the large-time asymptotic behavior of the probability that the mass of BBM inside a subdiffusively expanding ball $B=(B_t)_{t\geq 0}$ that is deactivated at the boundary of the ball, is atypically small.
 A subdiffusive expansion means that the ball is expanding slower than the rate at which a typical BM moves away from the origin, which means for large $t$ it would be a `rare event' for the BM to be confined in $B_t$.
-For a generic standard Brownian motion $X=(X(t))_{t\geq 0}$ and a Borel set $A\subseteq\mathbb{R}^d$, define $\sigma_A=\inf\{s\geq 0:X(s)\notin A\}$ to be the first exit time of $X$ out of $A$.
+For a generic standard Brownian motion $X=(X_t)_{t\geq 0}$ and a Borel set $A\subseteq\mathbb{R}^d$, define $\sigma_A=\inf\{s\geq 0:X(s)\notin A\}$ to be the first exit time of $X$ out of $A$.